 It’s easy to spend much time evaluating and judging the outer body whilst the inner body might get less respect and attention.
 Remember to value your body for what it can do for you.
 Take care of your body from the inside out.
 Nourish it with wholesome healthy foods, moisturise, have luxurious baths, do some exercise, breathe and be kind to your body.
 One day you might well long for the body you have today.
 Appreciate it now.

 Is your drive for weight loss or a better shape an attempt to boost self-esteem?
 There is no doubt that being healthy and taking care of your body is going to enhance self-worth.
 However, when it is taken to an extreme and you only allow yourself to feel good when a specific weight or shape is achieved, then you’re in dangerous waters.
 How are you feeling deep inside?
 Are you trying to plaster over this feeling of possible inadequacy by directing your energy into changing your body?

 10. Keep perspective

 Okay, your tummy might not be as you would like it.
 However, for most people reading this, your body is likely to be healthy; full of movement and agility and strength.
 We all forget what a fantastic quality of life we have in this country compared to many other parts of the world.
-Spending time beating yourself up about your body is a waste of time and stops you fulfilling your true potential and making a real difference in the world.
-When you look back on your life (at hopefully ninety plus years old!); you aren’t going to worry about the size of your thigh gap.
+Spending time beating yourself up about your body is a waste of time and stops you from fulfilling your true potential and making a real difference in the world.
+When you look back on your life (at hopefully ninety-plus years old!); you aren’t going to worry about the size of your thigh gap.
 Other things will feature as far more important.